The Final Battles

 30 days

-Recall how the prophet Zechariah, speaking of the Messiah who would come, wrote, “they will look on me, the one they have pierced [Jesus] and mourn for him as one mourns for an only child, and grieve bitterly for him as one grieves for a firstborn son” (Zechariah 12:10).
+Recall how the prophet Zechariah, speaking of the Messiah who would come, wrote that “they will look on me, the one they have pierced [Jesus] and mourn for him as one mourns for an only child, and grieve bitterly for him as one grieves for a firstborn son” (Zechariah 12:10).
 Twice in Israel’s past, Israel mourned 30 days for leaders (Aaron and Moses) who had delivered the people out of bondage into freedom (Numbers 20:28,29; Deuteronomy 34:5-8).

-Similarly, since Aaron and Moses were “types” of Jesus in what they stood for and did, it seems quite plausible that 30 days is likely the period of time the people in Israel again will mourn in respect for their ultimate Leader, Jesus, who will have delivered them from the clutches of the armies of Magog and the allied nations under Gog.
-The nation of Israel never properly mourned for the death of Jesus, their beloved Messiah, after His crucifixion; however, during the 30 days following the 70th Week, I believe they will.
+Similarly, since Aaron and Moses were “types” of Jesus in what they stood for and did (sacrificing for the people, as well as leading them to new heights), it seems quite plausible that 30 days is the period of time the people in Israel again will mourn in respect for their ultimate Leader, Jesus.
+He will have sacrificed His life for them (at His first coming), as well as delivered them from the clutches of the armies of Magog and the allied nations under Gog (at His second coming).

-It will be at the end of that subsequent 30-day period that the Antichrist and His armies, enraged that the seven Bowl Judgments will have been being poured out upon them during that month, will meet in the plain of Megiddo, that is at Armageddon (Revelation 16:16).
-They will be preparing to make war against the Lamb, Jesus (17:12-14, 19:19), Who already will have been sitting on His throne in Jerusalem since having returned to earth 30 days prior to that.
-Then Jesus will go out to meet them for battle, destroying them all at the Battle of Armageddon.
+It will be at the end of that subsequent 30-day period that the Antichrist and His armies, enraged that the seven Bowl Judgments of God’s wrath (Revelation 16:1-21) will have been being poured out upon them during that month of 30 days, will meet at Armageddon (16:16), that is on the plain of Megiddo.
+They will plot to come against God’s Anointed One (Psalm 2:1,2), who will have been installed as King on His Holy Mountain in Jerusalem or Zion (2:6).

 Bowl Judgments